 In order to mitigate the negative effects, you can install multiple Web Front-end (WFE) servers and a Network Load Balancer (NLB) to distribute requests and increase reliability through redundancy.
 With these risk mitigation measures in place, if a WFE server fails, the NLB can distribute requests to other WFE servers.

 In part seven of our new series on Network Load Balancing, we’ll show you how to run the Network Load Balancing URL on a client computer.

-To begin, you may notice that the new Cluster IP address is not resolved your domain name server (DNS).
-To remedy this, you will need to add it to the hosts file of a local client computer.
+To begin, you may notice that the new Cluster IP address is not resolved on your domain name server (DNS).
+To remedy this, you will need to add it to the host file of a local client computer.

-To do this, go to C:WindowsSystem32driversetchost and open the hosts file.
+To do this, go to C:WindowsSystem32driversetchost and open the host file.